docksal/docksal/docs/content/use-cases/drupal-multisite.md

 Each site has its own directory under `docroot/sites` that should contain a `settings.php` file where you have the settings for your live site.
-You should also have a `local.settings.php` file that includes settings for the local copy of your site.
-Your `settings.php` file should detect and include that file.
+You should also have a `local.settings.php` file that includes settings for the local copy of your site. `settings.php` should detect and include `local.settings.php`.

 ```php
 $databases = [